open-resources/dash_curriculum/_sources/part4/chapter12.md

   - padding `p-1`
   - rounded edges `rounded`
   - opacity `opacity-25`
-- How multiple features are referenced in the same className call `"text-info bg-primary"`
+- How to reference multiple features in the same className
-- How the same component part can be referenced multiple times with `"bg-primary bg-opacity-25"`
-- Special layout attributes for `dbc.Row()`
+- Special layout attributes for the `dbc.Row()`
-  - `justify = 'start'` # or center, end, between, around
-- Special layout attributes for `dbc.Container()`
+- Special layout attributes for the `dbc.Container()`
-  - `fluid = True`
-- How to change the layout of a component directly with `style`
+- How to modify the layout with `style`
 ```

 ## 12.1 The theme of a Dash app